geoserver/geoserver/doc/en/user/docs/installation/linux.md

+---
 render_macros: true
 ---

-# Linux binary {#installation_linux}
+# Linux binary

 !!! note

-    For installing on Linux with an existing application server such as Tomcat, please see the [Web archive](../../user/installation/war.md) section.
+    For installing on Linux with an existing application server such as Tomcat, please see the [Web archive](war.md) section.

 The platform-independent binary is a GeoServer web application bundled inside [Jetty](http://eclipse.org/jetty/), a lightweight and portable application server.
 It has the advantages of working very similarly across all operating systems and is very simple to set up.